 First publication: September 2024

-A short orientation
+A short orientation:

 For internal site links to:

 Logic and the role it plays in a large fraction of what humans understand about reality becomes actionable only after it has first been named, recorded, structured, and computed.
 The act of naming does not conjure new matter into existence.
-It does something more modest but still powerful: it binds attention, measurement, and inference to a stable symbol, and therefore makes an object available to reasoning and to institutions.
+It does something more modest but still powerful: it binds attention, measurement, and inference to a stable symbol, and therefore makes an object available to reasoning and institutions.

 Abstract